cleverington/drupal-vm-workflow/README.md

 ## Additional Resources
-* [Mac OS X Setup Guide by Sourabh Bajaj](http://sourabhbajaj.com/mac-setup/ "Mac OS X Setup Guide by Sourabh Bajaj") The Mac OS X Setup Guide has step-by-step instructions for installing many of the necessary tools for mastering the Moody Tasks such as:
+* [Mac OS X Setup Guide by Sourabh Bajaj](http://sourabhbajaj.com/mac-setup/ "Mac OS X Setup Guide by Sourabh Bajaj") The Mac OS X Setup Guide has step-by-step instructions for installing many of the necessary tools for mastering the Tasks such as:
   * Homebrew
   * PIP
   * Python (non-Apple version)